 IT HAD BEEN ABOUT TWO HOURS after I’d told myself to write this article that I actually started putting words down on the page.
 Half way through cooking my breakfast, I decided that it would be a great idea to watch some useless shit on Youtube.
 I watched some guy suplex his wife, learned that the Big Show lost 160lbs, found out about Louis CK’s charisma secrets, and watched that fucking asshole’s Here In My Garage video.
-I then transitioned into watching clips of video game which I don’t even play, to facts about cats which I already know, and a scene from a movie which I’ve already watched.*
+I then transitioned into watching clips of video games which I don’t even play, to facts about cats which I already know, and a scene from a movie which I’ve already watched.*

 If a bullet flew through the window, smashed into the front of my skull and sent my brain showering across the room, nothing of merit would be lost.
 My iPhone would clatter to the floor, and Youtube would sing out my eulogy in that god-forsaken voice they all do where they go high and low like they’re on Class A drugs.